jyuhou-wong/uobd-events/README.md

 - Open your web browser and go to `http://localhost:5000/` to fetch events and download the iCalendar file.
 - Access `http://localhost:5000/fetch` to manually trigger the event fetching process and receive a JSON response indicating the success or failure of the operation.

+### Subscribing to the iCalendar Feed

+You can subscribe to the iCalendar feed to receive updates automatically:

+1. **Using Google Calendar:**
+   - Open Google Calendar.
+   - On the left side, click the `+` next to "Other calendars."
+   - Select "From URL."
+   - Paste the iCalendar subscribe URL: `https://uobd.hyh.ltd:2053/events`
+   - Click "Add Calendar."
+The events will now appear in your calendar.

+2. **Using Apple Calendar:**
+   - Open Apple Calendar.
+   - From the menu bar, select `File` > `New Calendar Subscription...`
+   - Paste the iCalendar subscribe URL: `https://uobd.hyh.ltd:2053/events`
+   - Click "Subscribe."
+   - Adjust the settings as desired and click "OK."

+3. **Using Microsoft Outlook:**
+   - Open Outlook.
+   - Go to the Calendar view.
+   - Click on "Add Calendar" > "From Internet."
+   - Paste the iCalendar subscribe URL: `https://uobd.hyh.ltd:2053/events`
+   - Click "OK" to add the calendar.

 ### Directory Structure